architect/arc.codes/src/views/docs/en/guides/frontend/single-page-apps.md

 There are many ways to build a single-page application.
 Larger applications can benefit from using a frontend library and bundler.
 Various libraries help us organize code, and the bundler helps us package it for optimal production delivery.

-In this guide, we'll be using the frontend library <a href=https://reactjs.org/ target=blank>React</a> with the <a href=https://parceljs.org/recipes.html target=blank>Parcel bundler</a>.
+In this guide, we'll be using the frontend library [React](https://reactjs.org/) with the [Parcel bundler](https://parceljs.org).
 React is probably the most popular framework and works with many bundlers, but we like Parcel because of its speed and simplicity.

 1. Create a fresh Architect project